 Children who live in a household where at least 1 person smokes are more likely to develop:

 Children are particularly vulnerable in the family car where secondhand smoke can reach hazardous levels even with the windows open.

-To protect children, a new ban on smoking in cars and other vehicles carrying children was introduced in October 2015.
-It is now against the law to smoke in a private vehicle if there's a young person under 18 present.
+To protect children, smoking in cars and other vehicles carrying children was banned in 2015.
+It is against the law to smoke in a private vehicle if there's a young person under 18 present.

-Read about the new law on smoking in private vehicles.
+Read about the law on smoking in private vehicles on GOV.UK.

 How safe is e-cig vapour?

-Smoking e-cigarettes, also known as vaping, doesn't produce tobacco smoke so the risks of passive smoking with conventional cigarettes don't apply to e-cigs.
+Using e-cigarettes, also known as vaping, does not produce tobacco smoke, so the risks of passive smoking with conventional cigarettes do not apply to e-cigs.